O

 asEvening Primrose oil, contains about

-cis-linolenic acid and about %cis
+% cis-linolenic acid and about %

 widely prescribed plant-derived medicines